 It may be one of the most isolated, loneliest flight-test outposts in the Northern Hemisphere, but that is exactly why Boeing prefers to perform flight-testing at the former Glasgow AFB in the northeast corner of Montana.
 A few minutes' flying time south of the Canadian border, this Cold War relic once provided first-line defense against a potential Soviet attack from over the North Pole.
 Having formerly echoed to the sounds of McDonnell F-101 Voodoo fighters and B-52 bombers, the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cold War Relic Is Boeingâ€™s Montana Test Base".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cold War Relic Is Boeingâ€™s Montana Test Base".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.